 If you are planning to use your out-of-network benefits, I strong recommend you to explore the following service instead of your insurance provider’s own forms:

-I am unfortunately unable to endorse neither of these companies personally as each insurance plan may have widely different out-of-network benefits and each person’s experience may be different.
-However, I have anecdotal experience that both companies are very good at their job and using these companies’ services are much much easier than trying to prepare claims by hand.
+I am unable to endorse this company personally as each insurance plan may have widely different out-of-network benefits and each person’s experience may be different.
+However, I have anecdotal experience that they are very good at their job and using a service such as Reimbursify is much much easier than trying to prepare claims by hand.

 I hope that you found this guide helpful.